J-Wll/tower-defence-javafx/README.md

 Intensity factor makes more and harder enemies spawn, it increases with time and when killing enemies.

 Hold shift when clicking to place multiple towers if you have the gold.

+Made in Netbeans, should work just fine if you import it into that IDE.
+Had issues with compiling it into a working .jar file.